 - No person shall be elected to office who has not been a member of this church for at least six months.

-C. All officers and leaders shall be spiritually mature, loyal to the Word of God, faithful in attendance and support of the regular services and business meetings of the church.
-Their moral conduct shall be beyond reproach and free of carnal indulgences, such as the use of intoxicating beverages or drugs, tobacco in all forms, and other worldly practices.
+- All officers and leaders shall be spiritually mature, loyal to the Word of God, faithful in attendance and support of the regular services and business meetings of the church.
+Their moral conduct shall be beyond reproach, seeking with God’s help to abstain from all drugs, food, drink, and practices which harm the body or jeopardize our own or another’s faith.

 - All officers shall normally assume their duties at the conclusion of the annual business meeting.
 Any officer unable or unwilling to fulfill the duties of the office shall resign or the church may vote to declare the office vacant and shall elect another to fulfill the duties of that office.

 Section 2.
 Pastor